PhD in Business program track Operations Research

 PhD research projects can take place within any of these research fields.

-For each PhD student in Operations Research a tailor-made Educational Plan (EP) will be composed at the start of the 4-year PhD period by the PhD student and the OR Graduate Program Coordinator (GPC).
-An EP will typically consist of an educational component for the first year of about 30 to 48 ECTS, dependent on the student’s exact background.
-An EP should meet the following requirements:
+For each PhD student in Operations Research a tailor-made PhD Development Plan (DP) will be composed at the start of the 4-year PhD period by the PhD student and the OR Graduate Program Coordinator (GPC).

-- An EP contains at least 12 ECTS of the PhD courses offered by the Dutch Network on the Mathematics of OR (LNMB).
-More information on LNMB.
+- A selection of PhD courses offered by the Dutch Network on the Mathematics of OR (LNMB).
+For more information, see: www.lnmb.nl.

-After this first year, there is a formal GO/NO GO decision.
-Necessary requirements for a GO decision are successfully finishing the EP and defending the research proposal.
+After the first year, there is a formal GO/NO GO decision.

 During the past ten years, on average 3 PhD students started the PhD program each year.
 They all successfully defended their PhD thesis.
 About 50% of these students came from outside the Netherlands.
 Two out three remained with academia, mainly in postdoc positions, assistant professorships or lecturer positions at institutes like CWI, Maastricht University and Eindhoven University within the Netherlands, and Harvard Medical School, Clemson University, and Technion Israel Institute of Technology outside the Netherlands.
 About one out of three has chosen for a professional position as for example scientific analyst or consultant at TNO or CQM.